National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

   This may be especially important for teams that are less experienced in working with one another, but well-established teams may want to revisit these points at the start and during a study.
   Having clear expectations of each collaborator's role and responsibilities at the beginning of the collaborative is highly recommended; this includes agreed-upon publication authorship for study outcomes.
 * _<span style="text-decoration:underline;">Infrastructure that underpins team science</span>_.
-  In today’s scientific landscape, it is not uncommon for researchers representing institutions from across the globe to collaborate on research studies.
+  In today's scientific landscape, it is not uncommon for researchers representing institutions from across the globe to collaborate on research studies.
   To do so effectively, these collaborative teams need reliable internet connectivity with equally reliable cybersecurity policies and support and space for local as well as distant meetings (e.g., Zoom, Teams) during all stages of the life of the study.